-It is the inmate's responsibility to check her cell immediately after being assigned there and report all damages to the Unit Officer or Correctional Counselor.
-An inmate may be held financially liable for any damage to her personal living area.
+It is the inmate's responsibility to check his cell immediately after being assigned there and report all damages or contraband to the Unit Officer or Correctional Counselor.
+An inmate may be held financially liable for any damage to his personal living area and may be held responsible for any contraband found in his personal living area.

-Each inmate is responsible for making her bed in accordance with posted regulations before work call (including weekends and holidays when he leaves the area).
-Each inmate is also responsible for sweeping and mopping her cell floor, removing trash, and ensuring it is clean and sanitary.
+Each inmate is responsible for making his bed in accordance with posted regulations before work call (including weekends and holidays when he leaves the area).
+Each inmate is also responsible for sweeping and mopping his cell floor, removing trash, and ensuring it is clean and sanitary in accordance with the requirements in the posted Unit Rules and Regulations.
 Cardboard boxes and other paper containers are not permitted for storage due to their combustible nature.
 Lockers must be neatly arranged inside and out, and all shelving must be neat and clean.
-Chairs are assigned to each cell, and will not be defaced or marked in any manner by the inmate.
+Chairs are assigned to each cell and will not be defaced or marked in any manner by the inmate.